luklen123/PaymentApp/README.md

 # PaymentApp
-Is my own projcet to digitalize process of saving payments
+Is my own projcet to digitalize process of saving payments deatils